Pfizer · Generative AI · Enterprise SaaS

 The organization

-Pfizer's marketing teams develop brand-specific content for pharmaceutical products across multiple channels and global markets.
-Content must pass through medical-legal review and comply with pharmaceutical advertising regulations.
+Pfizer's marketing teams develop brand-specific content across multiple channels and global markets.
+Content must pass medical-legal review and comply with pharmaceutical advertising regulations.
 The business case for Gen AI was efficiency — the design problem was making that efficiency trustworthy.

 My role